Current Status:

 Contact:

-The study is descriptive and includes a survey of the state directors and all approximately 1,600 local providers of adult education in the 50 states and the District of Columbia.
-The focus of the surveys is on program year 2018–2019, which is the first year in which local providers across the country were expected to operate under the requirements of WIOA.
-Some key findings from the provider survey will be compared with findings from an earlier national survey of providers, conducted in 2003.
-This will allow for an assessment of the extent to which adult education programs have evolved since prior to the enactment of WIOA.
-The study will also include analyses of existing data, such as information collected at the state- and provider-level for the federal Office of Career, Technical and Adult Education's National Reporting System.
+The study was descriptive and included a survey of the state directors and all approximately 1,600 local providers of adult education in the 50 states and the District of Columbia.
+The focus of the surveys was on program year 2018–2019, which was the first year in which local providers across the country were expected to operate under the requirements of WIOA.
+Some key findings from the provider survey were compared with findings from an earlier national survey of providers, conducted in 2003, allowing for an assessment of the extent to which adult education programs have evolved since prior to the enactment of WIOA.
+The study also included analyses of existing data, such as information collected at the state- and provider-level for the federal Office of Career, Technical and Adult Education's National Reporting System.
 This includes information on adult education programs funded and populations served.